Notice: This page requires JavaScript to function properly.

 Everything was clear?

-In the version control world, managing files is a crucial aspect of maintaining a clean and organized project history.
-Git provides specific commands for removing and renaming files, ensuring that these changes are tracked efficiently.
-For now, we'll start with removing files.
+In version control, managing files is essential for maintaining a clean and organized project history.
+Git offers specific commands for removing and renaming files, ensuring these actions are tracked efficiently.
+Start with file removal.

 Removing Files